-Does Johnny know it’s really her?
+Does Johnny know it’s her?
 There’s a certain kind of complicity here.
 So long as he thinks she’s not his wife, he can boss her around, teach her facts, and be in control.
-If he were to realise (or admit to himself) that she is who she is, the power dynamic would shift immediately.
+If he were to realize (or admit to himself) that she is who she is, the power dynamic would shift immediately.
 He’d be ashamed, beneath her.
-There’s an entire scene in the film in which the blocking is built around Nelly trying to hide her forearm in a dress that’s not quite long-sleeved.
+In one scene, Petzold builds the blocking around how Nelly tries to hide her forearm in a not-quite-long-sleeved dress.
 We know what this means and why, and she’s squirming in awkward and evasive ways.

 Hoss’s step-by-step transformation from trembling and small to straight-backed and ready to perform is a marvel, a fascinating performance to behold.
 The more Nelly gets her sense of self back from Johnny’s lessons, the more unsettling she finds his ability to sweep the war and all its horrors under the rug.
 Showing her a photo of their friends, he casually notes the ones that were Nazis.
 But to her, it’s jarring new data to process.Hoss’s step-by-step transformation from trembling and small to straight-backed and ready to perform is a marvelClick To Tweet

-At a certain point, she’s ready to believe the hard evidence of his betrayal, because it fits, even if she’s still not ready to let go.
+She’s ready to believe the hard evidence of his betrayal at a certain point, because it fits, even if she’s still not ready to let go.
 There comes a point when not being able to tell her story is worse than telling her story.
 The more willing her friends are to treat the war as though it were in the distant past, the more alienated she becomes.
-They may not have been directly responsible for the atrocities she experienced, but they stood idly by.
+Even if they weren’t directly responsible for the atrocities she experienced, they stood idly by.
 In the end, it’s only through a song that she can reveal herself, in a cathartic release of all that pain and emotion.
-It’s a heart-wrenching, beautiful ending, and the final images are perfect.
+It’s a heart-wrenching, beautiful ending; the final images are perfect.
 Surrounded by her friends’ denial, she no longer belongs.
 Until they can face facts, she never will again.

-Perhaps “confronts” is the wrong word, for his goal is to generate a dialogue, to make peace, to get at the truth, and to forgive, if given the opportunity.
+Perhaps “confronts” is the wrong word, for his goal is to generate a dialogue, make peace, get at the truth, and forgive, if given the opportunity.
 Adi was born two years after his brother, Ramli, was killed.
-He may not have been alive at the time, but the trauma of the coup is still fresh and present to Adi: the perpetrators are still in power and he is surrounded by neighbours who took part in the killings and were rewarded richly for their service.
+He may not have been alive at the time, but the trauma of the coup is still fresh and present to Adi: the perpetrators are still in power.
+Almost everyone around him, including his neighbours, took part in the killings.
+They were richly rewarded for their service, too.

 In 2012, Oppenheimer released The Act of Killing, in which he interviewed war criminals, including the leaders of the death squads, who were responsible for the deaths of 1 million people when the Indonesian military overthrew the government.
-The historical record, a pile of lies still earnestly taught in schools, maintains that the victims were all “communists,” people without religion who deserved to be slaughtered, chopped to pieces.
+The historical record, a pile of lies still earnestly taught in schools, maintains that the victims were all “communists,” people without religion who deserved to be slaughtered, and chopped to pieces.
 In that film, the perpetrators boasted about their killings, re-enacting them in gory detail with glee, pride, and excitement.

-When Oppenheimer showed the footage he’d recorded to his friend Adi, whom we see watching it on a television in The Look of Silence, dumbstruck with horror, Adi concluded he needed to face these men himself.
+When Oppenheimer showed the footage he’d recorded to his friend Adi, whom we see watching it on television in The Look of Silence, dumbstruck with horror, Adi concluded he needed to face these men himself.
 He felt that if they apologized, he could forgive them, and perhaps it would give him some closure.
-They shot this film after Oppenheimer had finished The Act of Killing but before it was screened publicly anywhere.
+Oppenheimer shot The Look of Silence after he finished The Act of Killing but before it screened publicly anywhere.

 The perpetrators they visit are all elderly men now, and Oppenheimer is very careful about how he introduces them.
 The first footage we see of each is of a seemingly normal, maybe even infirm old man, before a chyron flashes with an indictment.
 With calm, compassion, and genuine curiosity, Adi matter-of-factly asks them about their roles in the anti-communist purge.
 He tells them, “When I meet older people, I like to learn about the past.”
 Because Oppenheimer was doubtful that the men would be able to take the moral responsibility for what they had done, he doesn’t shoot these scenes as interviews.
 Rather, it’s an encounter between two people, where what’s most important is what goes unsaid.